randommm/rust-financial-platform/README.md

 Real time financial data streaming and resampling with Rust.

-This crates is composed of two tasks continuously executing in parallel:
+This crate is composed of two tasks continuously executing in parallel:

 * Obtains Finnhub's realtime data and saves it to a PostgreSQL database in the table `trades`.
 * Resamples data from `trades` into a predefined interval (by default, 100 milliseconds) and saves it on the table `resampled_trades`.
 Resampling is done by taking the lastest trade that happened prior to that instant.